isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/2-away-from-the-bustle.md

 collection_name: tropical-metropolis
 ---

-Residents of early Singapore sought respite from the bustle of city life as well as tropical heat.
-Being an island, Singapore’s close proximity to the sea gave rise to several spots where people could enjoy sea views and cool breezes.
-The Esplanade in the city centre and Tanjong Katong on the east coast were popular seaside attractions since the 19th century.
-As the city developed, public parks and recreational spaces were established for the people.
-The Botanical Gardens, the Impounding Reservoir (now MacRitchie Reservoir) and other parks provided a quiet retreat and breather from the hurried city life – a function they continue to serve today.
+Residents of early Singapore sought respite from the bustle of city life and the tropical heat.
+Singapore’s close proximity to the sea meant there were numerous spots where people could enjoy sea views and cool breezes, such as the Esplanade in the city centre and Tanjong Katong, a popular seaside destination on the east coast.
+As the city developed, public parks and recreational spaces were established as leisure spots for the public.
+The Botanical Gardens, Impounding Reservoir (now MacRitchie Reservoir) and other parks provided a quiet retreat and breather from hurried city life – a function they continue to serve today.
 ![---](/images/partition.jpg)